sophiachann/WebScrapingProject-EcommercesAnalysis/README.md

 # Web Scraping Ecommerce sites using Selenium & Python

-This repository contains all the code to extract and analyse product data from 2 largest E-commerce platforms in Hong Kong and US - HKTVmall & Amazon respectively, for explorations of potential business opportunites.
+This repository contains all the code to extract and analyse product data from 2 largest E-commerce Platforms in Hong Kong and US - [HKTVmall](https://www.hktvmall.com/) & [Amazon](https://www.amazon.com/), for explorations of potential business opportunites.

 <img src="https://github.com/sophiachann/WebScrapingProject-EcommerceAnalysis/blob/main/img/intro.png" width="800"/>

 ### Business Value of this Project

-- Identifying new opportunities
+- Identifying new **Business Opportunities**
   - Are there in-demand products that are under-supplied?
 Are there new audiences to target?
-- Understanding Customer Needs
+- Understanding **Customer Needs**
   - What do our customers want?
 How can we better cater to their needs?
-- Determining Growth Factors
+- Determining **Growth Factors**
   - What are the biggest drivers of e-commerce sales?

 ### Project Overview

 - Web scraped over 50,000 skincare products from HKTVmall and Amazon and preprocessed the data for analysis
-- Constructed data frames and visualisations which identified gaps in the market and analysed consumer spending habits such as price elasticity of demand and effective types of promotions
+- Constructed data frames and visualisations which **identified gaps in the market** and **analysed consumer spending habits** such as price elasticity of demand and effective types of promotions
 - Made appropriate business recommendations according to the data-driven market insights

 ## What is in this repo?